 LaConner, just north of Seattle, is the home of the Tulip Festival, which produces more tulips than one can easily shake a stick at.

-The downtown Seattle skyline at sunset photo shows the Columbia Center where I work; it is the tall black building just to the right of center.
+The downtown Seattle skyline at sunset photo shows the Columbia Center where I once worked; it is the tall black building just to the right of center.
 The photo was taken from the Space Needle.

 The Lake Huron limestone reef photo is courtesy John Bird.